-Fitting panels on to a stud frame, ceiling joist or soundbreaker bars – If you are fixing the panels on to this type of construction you can use dry wall screws or universal screws.
+Fitting panels onto a stud frame, ceiling joist or soundbreaker bars – If you fix the panels onto this type of construction, you can use drywall screws or universal screws.

 There is no need to pre-drill the panels with this type of fitting method.
 You should screw straight through the board into the framework behind the board.
 Fix into soundbreaker bars through the wide corrugated section of the bar with screws.

-When you screw the panels in to the stud frame or bar try not to over tighten them.
+When you screw the panels into the stud frame or bar, try not to over tighten them.
 The head of the screw should be flush with the surface of the plasterboard face.
-This will reduce the chance of the fixings ‘popping’, the screw goes to deep and does not hold the panel properly causing movement along the edge of the panels.
+This will reduce the chance of the fixings ‘popping’; the screw goes too deep and does not hold the panel properly, causing movement along the edge of the panels.

 Cutting soundproof panels

 You will need to cut the boards to fit the shape of your room.
-When you have to cut the boards you can use a Stanley knife, hand saw, jigsaw or circular saw.
+When you cut the boards, you can use a Stanley knife, hand saw, jigsaw or circular saw.

 Measure the size of the cut and then mark the board; you should only have to cut the panels that adjoin a return wall or the ceiling.
 If you leave a small gap, approximately 3-5mm, around the perimeter, you should use acoustic sealant to fill around the perimeter.

 Use acoustic sealant along the edges of the boards

 As you fit the panels, you should run a bead of sealant along the edge of the first panel.
 Push the next panel up to the first and then repeat the process, applying a small bead of sealant between each panel as you install them.